junxit/us-congress-bills-114/metadata.md

 - 2015-06-09 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3997)
 - 2015-06-09 — The previous question was ordered pursuant to the rule. (consideration: CR H3996)
 - 2015-06-10 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2015-06-25 — Committee on Appropriations.
+Reported by Senator Collins with an amendment in the nature of a substitute.
+With written report No. 114-75.
+- 2015-06-25 — Committee on Appropriations.
+Reported by Senator Collins with an amendment in the nature of a substitute.
+With written report No. 114-75.
+- 2015-06-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 138.